 Space Ape’s majority stock lies with the Finnish gaming giant, Supercell.
 That means that they have the backing of a great parent company, and things look bright for them.
 Their main releases are 2013’s Samurai Siege and 2015’s Rival Kingdoms.

 Rival Kingdoms allow players to tap into their strategic minds.
 By building your village and smartly defending yourself and building up resources, players can make a robust kingdom and even join other ones.

 43. Flaregames – Karlsruhe, Germany

 Flaregames enjoyed great success with the release of Nonstop Knight in 2016.
 In their own words, Nonstop Knight is…

 “Playable with one thumb and designed to instantly pick up and enjoy – the never-ending quest of Nonstop Knight awaits!
 Tackle the adventure and earn rewards even while taking a break!”

 This allowed the German company to acquire the studio that helped develop the game—Kopla, form Finland.

 44. Playdemic – Cheshire, United Kingdom

-Now a subsidiary of Warner Bros., Playdemic originally made their name as a developer for mobile games like Gourmet Ranch and Gang Nations.
+Now a subsidiary of Warner Bros., Playdemic originally made its name as a developer for mobile games like Gourmet Ranch and Gang Nations.
 Recently, they developed a golf game, titled Golf Clash, a causal yet intense way to gold virtually with your friends or anyone around the world.